rseed42/docker/compose/kafka/README.md

 ## How to run

+1. Create the network "kafka" by issuing "docker network create kafka" if this network is not already present.
-1. Edit the KAFKA_STORE_DIR in file ".env" in this directory.
+2. Edit the KAFKA_STORE_DIR in file ".env" in this directory.
 This should point to a directory on the computer where docker runs.
 The directories will be automatically created on startup.
-2. Start with "docker-compose up"
+3. Start with "docker-compose up"